movestore/movestore.github.io/share_workflow.md

 ![](../files/Share_public_23.png)

-!\> Note that public workflows that contain at least one [deprecated App](app_deprecation.md) are marked as `deprecated`, but can still be added to your Dashboard and used.
+!\> Note that public workflows that contain at least one [deprecated App](app_deprecation.md) are marked as `deprecated`, but can still be added to your Dashboard and used (for ensuring reproducibility).

 ## Configuration of data source Apps in added Workflows